Social Identity theory in the domain of HRM: A systematic review from 2011 to 2022

 academic databases, including Taylor & Francis, Emerald, and Springer.
 To perform the search, key phrases such as ‘social identity theory’, ‘HRM,’ and ‘human resource management’ were used, and this led to the identification of 184 papers published between 2011 and 2022.

 Results: Extracting all the articles reviewed, the number of pertinent published studies was established to be 50.
-Between 2011 and 2015, the interests of scholars in the context of the analysis of SIT were organizational citizenship behaviour, cultural aspects, and leadership.
+Between 2011 and 2015, the interests of scholars in the context of the analysis of SIT were organizational citizenship behavior, cultural aspects, and leadership.
 From 2016 to 2018, the topics became high-performance work systems and transformational leadership.
-The study themes were
+The study themes were occupational entrepreneurship from 2019 to 2022, professional identification, and CSR.
+Namely, the literature pointed to the influence of Corporate Social Responsibility (CSR) on employees’ attitudes and organizational consequences.

 Conclusions: Using SIT, this paper aims to spearhead research in the application of HRM, which has shown an increasing trend since 2016.
 The following studies should increase the databases involved and